codenothing/Nlint/README.md

 NPM Installation
 ----------------------

-Nodelint is stored on the npm registry if thats your flavour.
+Nodelint is stored on the npm registry if thats your flavor.

 	// Install Nodelint
 	$ npm install Nodelint